tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Abstract Information Element
 - Definition: A bdqffdq:InformationElement described in abstract terms and not linked with any concrete terms.
 - SubClass Of: InformationElement
 - Comments: Such bdqffdq:InformationElements as DATE and DAY are abstract, they could reference any representation of those concepts.
 In contrast, dwc:eventDate and dwc:day can be linked to concrete bdqffdq:ActedUponInformationElements or bdqffdq:ConsultedInformationElements.
+A MIDS Information Element such as mids:Chronostratigraphy corresponds to a bdqffdq:AbstractInformationElement.

 ********************